The Ripple Project

 We first met Rachel Green, the Ripple Project’s director, at our launch in May 2022.
 It quickly became clear that we were both keen to work together, with Rachel joining the University of Edinburgh to study for a Binks Hub-funded Masters degree in Health Humanities and Arts, and the Binks Hub team spending time at the Ripple getting to know the organisation, the local area, and the people who live there.

-Last summer, we began to think through what a co-created community arts-based research project might look like, and the idea for our exhibition ‘The Ripple Project: Past, Present and Future’ was born.
+In Summer 2023, we began to think through what a co-created community arts-based research project might look like, and the idea for our exhibition ‘The Ripple Project: Past, Present and Future’ was born.

 The 'Past, Present, Future' exhibition

-On Saturday 15th June, the communities of Lochend, Restalrig and Craigentinny, together with the Ripple Project and the Binks Hub, were proud to launch their exhibition of artworks exploring the memories, experiences, realities, hopes and dreams of the local community.
+On Saturday 15th June 2024, the communities of Lochend, Restalrig and Craigentinny, together with the Ripple Project and the Binks Hub, were proud to launch their exhibition of artworks exploring the memories, experiences, realities, hopes and dreams of the local community.

 We were completely blown away by both the artworks created by the local community and the ambition for the area.
 The artworks themselves are stunning, and a testament to the drive, hopes, and creative energy of the community.